-Kirkpatrick/Mace were elected to the American Craft Fellows in 2005, interviewed for the Smithsonian Archives of American Art in 2006 and given the 2001 Chateau Ste.
-MIchelle Libensky Award by Pilchuck Glass School honoring outstanding contemporary artists working in glass.
+Kirkpatrick and Mace were recognized in 2019 for their outstanding achievement in the field of contemporary glass art by the Art Alliance for Contemporary Glass, and have been elected to the American Craft Fellows in 2005, interviewed for the Smithsonian Archives of American Art in 2006 and given the 2001 Chateau Ste.
+Michelle Libensky Award by Pilchuck Glass School honoring outstanding contemporary artists working in glass.
 Kirkpatrick served as a trustee on the board of Pilchuck Glass School for 16 years.

 Joey and Flora split their time between a home and studio in Seattle, Washington and a farm on the Olympic Peninsula near the Washington Coast.